Little Tuscany

 Mains: Pasta vs. Pizza

 For our mains, we took the classic Italian approach: half pizza, half pasta.
 One of us ordered a Tuscan sausage pasta with mushrooms, cream, and black truffle, and this was easily the standout dish of the night.
-The pasta was cooked al dente, the flavors were rich and well-balanced, and the dish had just the right amount of salt.
-It was so decadent that finishing it was a challenge, but it was undeniably delicious—the kind of meal we’d gladly return for.
+The pasta was cooked al dente, the flavours were rich and well-balanced, and the dish had just the right amount of salt.
+It was so decadent that finishing it was a challenge, but it was undeniably delicious; the kind of meal we’d gladly return for.
+However, talk to an Italian person about making pasta with cream, and they will have something to say about it.

 The pizza, on the other hand, was a letdown.
-The base was well-cooked, light, and fluffy, but the toppings lacked flavor.
+The base was well-cooked, light, and fluffy, but the toppings lacked flavour.
 The chicken pizza (Pizzaollo) felt underwhelming, and we had to add extra salt just to coax out some taste.
 Even when reading the menu, the pizza topping options seemed uninspired, and the final result confirmed that impression.
-With quality ingredients, a simple pizza should shine—but this one fell flat.
+With quality ingredients, a simple pizza should shine, but this one fell flat.

 Overall Verdict

-Despite the promise of authentic Tuscan flavors, Little Tuscany left us feeling underwhelmed.
+Despite the promise of authentic Tuscan flavours, Little Tuscany left us feeling underwhelmed.
 The pasta was the highlight, but the starters and pizza failed to impress.
-The pricing—£50 for two mains and two small starters (including tip)—was reasonable for a city-center restaurant, but the experience didn’t feel special enough to justify a return visit.
+The pricing, £50 for two mains and two small starters (including tip), was reasonable for a city-centre restaurant, but the experience didn’t feel special enough to justify a return visit.

 Would we go back?
-Maybe—for the pasta.
-But if you’re craving a standout Italian meal in Glasgow, there are likely better options.
+No, if you’re craving a standout Italian meal in Glasgow, there are better options.

 Three Things to Know About Little Tuscany (Glasgow):